sian-alcock/project-01/README.md

 I'm happy with the final deliverable which met the brief.
 In a relatively short time, I have produced a game that - I believe - looks fun and is easy to navigate and play.

 ### Making the computer play the game more intelligently
+* Please note:  The text below was written at the time I completed the project.
+I was unhappy about not delivering this piece so a few weeks later when I had a free weekend, I added the code to make this capability work.
+I have left the original text as written.

 I spent about twenty or so hours programming the computer to replicate how a human would play the game.